viperML/neohome/src/content/blog/nix-tuto-1/index.md

 ---
-title: "The Nix Lectures, part 1: Language basics"
+title: "The Nix lectures, part 1: Language basics"
 pubDate: 2024-09-11T07:32:26Z
 draft: true
-summary: FIXME
+summary: |
+  Covering the fundamentals such as the syntax of Nix as a expression-based language, the types, and some functions from builtins and lib.
 slug: nix-tuto-1
 ---